hbr-l/polypy/docs/guide.md

 Nonetheless, it is good to be familiar with these terms.

 ### Order Implementation
-`polpy`s standard order implementation class is located under `polypy.order.base.Order`.
+`polypy`s standard order implementation class is located under `polypy.order.base.Order`.
-Users can (if they really want to...) implement their own order implementation by following `polypy.order.commom.OrderProtocol`, which defines a standard interface such that the implementation can be used trough out all `polpy` functions and methods.
+Users can (if they really want to...) implement their own order implementation by following `polypy.order.commom.OrderProtocol`, which defines a standard interface such that the implementation can be used trough out all `polypy` functions and methods.

 It is highly recommended, __not__ to initiate or manipulate `polypy.order.base.Order` directly (which is why it is not directly importable from package namespace), but instead either use a factory (see [Creating Orders](#creating-orders)),